sfeir-open-source/sfeir-school-github-actions/steps/03-Reusable-Workflows/README.md

         - name: run test
           shell: bash
           run: |
+            node -v
             npm install
             npm test

 ```

 ## Make your workflow reusable and use it in the same repository

 * Use the [docs](https://docs.github.com/en/actions/using-workflows/reusing-workflows)
+* Add an required input to specify node version